Putting resident well-being first

 - Educational conferences focusing on financial well-being, sleep hygiene, mental health resources, and analysis of medical errors

-- Dedicated time for residents to discuss the social and emotional issues which arise from caring for patients, modeled upon the format of Schwartz Center Rounds, and facilitated by our head of our STAR (Stress, Trauma, and Resilience) Program
+- Dedicated time for residents to discuss the social and emotional issues which arise from caring for patients, modeled upon the format of Schwartz Center Rounds

 - Wellness Champions program: A newly created program to provide wellness mentors to incoming interns.
 Faculty dedicated to resident well- being meet with interns twice yearly in a social setting to discuss professional growth and development as well as stressors encountered along the way.

 - Social events organized by interns and residents